aheiss1/flux-capacitor/README.md

 ## Assumptions and Applicability Constraints
 * This is mostly an integration project, light on actual software.
 The [AWS CLI](http://aws.amazon.com/cli/) will be used, and is assumed to be installed and configured.
-* This will probably be more of an ephemeral tool than a service, but the archival portion will have to run at least daily in order to not miss any records.
+* This will probably be more of an ephemeral tool than a service, but the archival portion will have to run at least once every 24 hours (the Kinesis record expiration time) in order to not miss any records.
 * The initial implementation might only support JSON records, but further contributions should be able to remove that as a requirement.
 * The initial implementation might only support a single Kinesis stream, but further contributions should be able to remove that as a requirement.
 * Data and cluster security is left to the user.